Do I need to submit a DA?

 - any other matter controlled by an environmental planning policy (Kiama Local Environmental Plan 2011)

-Some minor developments don?t require Development Consent.
+Some minor developments do not require Development Consent.
 These are called exempt development.

 Check if your proposal fits the criteria for exempt development in the State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 (SEPP).
-It your proposal is not exempt, you'll need to get formal development consent unless it is a complying development.
+It your proposal is not exempt, you will need to obtain formal development consent unless it is a complying development.

 Some small-scale residential, commercial and industrial development can be carried out as complying development.
 Complying development can be approved by a Council officer or private certifier.

 This process aims to have a decision made within 21 days.
 Approved developments then receive a complying development certificate.